Dr Min Priest Dr Min Priest

 • Direct access to PhDs: Got burning Data Science or just like any science questions?
 Comment on our posts and get answers from the experts!

-• Gaming and More: Then join us most Thursdays on twitch for team streams and answers to those questions (and more!)
+• Gaming and More: Join us most Thursdays on twitch for team streams and answers to those questions (and more!)

 • Charity for Charities: Find out how we help other nonprofits with posts like this: